"Why are we doing work that A.I. can do?" is a question I keep returning to when discussing the opportunities A.I. provides.

 A practical example: Sales Managers

 Let's take a practical look at a role most companies have: the sales manager.
-Even though the new wave of generative A.I. is a relatively recent phenomenon, every salesperson should adopt one or more tools to increase their effectiveness.
+Even though the new wave of generative AI in the Workplace is a relatively recent phenomenon, every salesperson should adopt one or more tools to increase their effectiveness.

-Z.S. cofounder Prabhakant Sinha writes in Harvard Business Review, sales is well-suited to the capabilities of generative A.I. models.
+Z.S. cofounder Prabhakant Sinha writes in Harvard Business Review that sales are well-suited to the capabilities of generative A.I. models.

 Selling is interaction and transaction intensive, producing large volumes of data, including text from email chains, audio of phone conversations, and video of personal interactions.
 These are exactly the types of unstructured data the models are designed to work with.
 The creative and organic nature of selling creates immense opportunities for generative A.I. to interpret, learn, link, and customize."